Research and Scholarship

 UCF Presentation Fellowship

 Traveling to present your research?
-The Presentation Fellowship is a great opportunity for students who plan to present a research paper or comparable creative activity at a professional conference.
+A UCF Presentation Fellowship is a great opportunity for students who plan to present a research paper or comparable creative activity at a professional conference.
 This fellowship provides funding for enrolled master’s, specialist, and doctoral students to share their research at a professional meeting.
 Students must be the primary author and presenter.